gkedge/runtime-syspath/README.md

-On a project riddled with programmatically appending source paths to `sys.path`, a tool to discover which modules are mucking with `sys.path` and when.
-This discovery can assist with manually eradicating `sys.path` access in favor of updating imports with fully-qualified (from but, not including `src`), absolute module/package names. static tools would then be able to discover the modules/packages imported.
+On a project riddled with programmatically appending source paths to `sys.path`, a tool to discover which modules are mucking with `sys.path` and when could prove useful.
+This discovery can assist with manually eradicating `sys.path` access in favor of updating imports with fully-qualified (anchored at but, not including `src`), absolute module/package names. static tools would then be able to discover the modules/packages imported.
 > Relative paths: There is a place for relative paths when importing
 > intra-package modules.
 But, when importing inter-package modules,
-> leveraging fully-qualified, absolute module/package names is the wise
+> leveraging fully-qualified, absolute module/package names is a wiser
 > play.

 SysPathSleuth is a monkey-patch of `sys.path` to report on `sys.path`